ukhsa-collaboration/ukhsa-science-research-site-dev/content/our-research/self-isolation-wellbeing.md

 type: "spotlight"
 thumbnail: "fib-sem.jpg"
 alt: "A person experiencing social isolation"
-description: "Researching the link between self-isolation and health."
+description: "Researching the link between self-isolation and wellbeing."
-excerpt: "Increasing evidence suggests a link between qurarantine and a negative impact on psychological wellbeing during the COVID-19 pandemic"
 buttonText: "Learn more on social isolation and wellbeing"
 ---

-{{< spotlight-feature title="Airborne Particulates and Brain Health" image="fib-sem-banner.jpg" alt="inhaled particles" caption="Exposed blood vessel cells (as a BBB model) to diesel exhaust particles at Octopus Central Laser Facility.
+{{< spotlight-feature title="The Impact of Self-Isolation on Psychological Wellbeing" image="fib-sem-banner.jpg" alt="inhaled particles" caption="Exposed blood vessel cells (as a BBB model) to diesel exhaust particles at Octopus Central Laser Facility.
 Source: Science and Technology Facilities Council  (STFC)" >}}
-<p>Increasing evidence suggests a link between air pollution and brain diseases like Alzheimer's and Parkinson's.</p>
+<p>Increasing evidence suggests a link between self-isolation and wellbeing</p>
 <p>During the COVID-19 pandemic, everyone was asked to carry out protective behaviours that would prevent the spread of illness.
-While people had been asked to isolate in previous outbreaks, the impact of quarantining on psychological wellbeing was unclear.  a <a style="color:white;" href="https://www.thelancet.com/journals/lancet/article/PIIS0140-6736(20)30460-8/fulltext#:~:text=Most%20reviewed%20studies%20reported%20negative,%2C%20financial%20loss%2C%20and%20stigma." target="_blank">Rapid Review</a></p>was carreid out to inform the public health response to the COVID-19 pandemic.</a></p>
+While people had been asked to isolate in previous outbreaks, the impact of quarantining on psychological wellbeing was unclear.
+A <a style="color:white;" href="https://www.thelancet.com/journals/lancet/article/PIIS0140-6736(20)30460-8/fulltext#:~:text=Most%20reviewed%20studies%20reported%20negative,%2C%20financial%20loss%2C%20and%20stigma." target="_blank">Rapid Review</a></p>was carreid out to inform the public health response to the COVID-19 pandemic.</a></p>

-<p><a style="color:white;" href="https://researchportal.ukhsa.gov.uk/en/persons/chang-guo" target="_blank">Author: Chang Guo; UKHSA Research Profile</a></p>
+<p><a style="color:white;" href="https://researchportal.ukhsa.gov.uk/en/persons/louise-smith-2/publications/" target="_blank">Author: Louise Smith- Research Output, UKHSA Research Profile</a></p>
 {{< /spotlight-feature >}}

 {{< spotlight-content title="Interdisciplinary investigation of particulate matter and the impact on the blood brain barrier (BBB)" image="inhaled-particles.png" alt="Fib-Sem" caption="Pathways of inhaled particulate matter impacting brain health.(Image Source: created with BioRender.com)" >}}